marcgg/marcgg.github.com/_posts/2013-02-04-developers-teach-non-tech-startup.md

 blog: true
 category: blog
 featured: true
-tag: Startup
+tag: Teaching
 publictag: Coaching
-socialmediapreview: "Developers & Knowledge Sharing"
+socialmediapreview: "Sharing Knowledge"
 ---

 When you think startup, you might get the picture of a bunch of